joelkarn/veiled-deceit/README.md

 git clone git@github.com:joelkarn/veiled-deceit.git
 ```
 ### 3. Open the Veiled Deceit project in Godot
-Navigate to the cloned project directory and open the `project.godot` file with Godot 4.3.
+Navigate to the cloned project directory and open the `project.godot` file with Godot.
 This will open the project in the Godot editor:
 ```bash
 cd veiled-deceit
 open project.godot